zer0Kerbal/PreciseManeuver/readme.md

 # Precise Maneuver (PM)

-Precise Maneuver (PM) plugin pProvides a window for more precise maneuver node editing in map view.
+Precise Maneuver (PM) plugin provides a window for more precise maneuver node editing in map view.